Journal on Rehabilitation of Torture Victims and Prevention of Torture.

 Please click here for a note from the Editor and an update from the team.

-A minimum of three issues per year are currently published.
+Three issues per year are currently published.
 The Torture Journal is open access with all issues made available immediately online.
 Back issues from 2004 are also available online and copies of earlier issues are available on request.

 The IRCT distributes to a number of recipients free of charge because many face democratic and economic restrictions, or live in countries where torture and human rights violations are prevalent.
 If you are able, however, please use the online version to allow much needed costs to go elsewhere or make a donation.